"The research landscape is rapidly changing"

 Content type: Page

 The Montpellier Center for Administrative Research and Studies (CREAM) is a center that brings together Professors at the University of Montpellier Professors in the fields of French and European administrative law.
-CREAM’s research areas: Area 1 – Public Business Law: public economic law, regulatory law, and public contract law, in their national and European dimensions.
-Area 2 – Environment and Heritage: environmental law, administrative property law, urban planning law, heritage and cultural law.
+CREAM’s research areas: Area 1 – Public Business Law: public economic law, regulatory law, and public contract law, from both national and European perspectives.
+Area 2 – Environment and Cultural Heritage: environmental law, administrative property law, urban planning law, cultural heritage and cultural law.
 Area 3 – Litigation: administrative litigation law, European Union litigation law.
-Area 4 – Institutions: civil service law, local government law, Administrative institutions, European institutions, constitutional law.
-Area 5 – Finance/Taxation: national, local, and European public finance law, tax law.
-Label: UR_UM203Primary affiliation: UMResearch cluster: Social Sciences – SSOCDoctoral school: Law and Political ScienceHAL portal: publications of the unit WEBSITE
+Area 4 – Institutions: civil service law, local government law, Administrative Institutions, European Institutions, Constitutional Law.
+Area 5 – Finance/Taxation: National, Local, and European Public Finance Law, Tax Law.
+Label: UR_UM203Primary Supervising Unit: UMResearch Cluster: Social Sciences – SSOCDoctoral School: Law and Political ScienceHAL Portal: the unit’s publications WEBSITE

 Center for Comparative Constitutional and Political Studies and Research (CERCOP)